 - Provide expert guidance or professional assistance to other systems (e.g. schools, medical team, community program) in response to a client’s needs or goals.

 - Develop skills in the assessment and treatment of children with acute and chronic medical illness.

 - Develop skills in risk assessment and intervention.

 - Develop skills in the supervision and training of others.

-The internship program is a 12 month training program designed to occupy 40 hours per week of an intern's time, although actual time may vary due to extra time needed to complete reports and other paperwork, make telephone contacts, attend special meetings such as school meetings, or provide home-based interventions.
+The training program begins July 1st and is a 12 month training program designed to occupy 40 hours per week of an intern’s time, although actual time may vary due to extra time needed to complete reports and other paperwork, make telephone contacts, attend special meetings such as school meetings, or provide home-based interventions.
 The completion of at least 2,000 total hours is required to complete the internship program.
-At least 25% of interns' time is spent providing direct (face-to-face) psychological services to patients.
-The internship is precedes the granting of a doctoral degree and is post-practicum/post-externship.
+At least 25% of interns’ time is spent providing direct (face-to-face) psychological services to patients.
+The internship precedes the granting of a doctoral degree and is post-practicum/post-externship.
 Training time is credited as post-practicum/post-externship.

 The internship program at the Texas Child Study Center holds itself to the highest standards of ethical and professional conduct, as outlined in the APA “Ethical Principles of Psychologists and Code of Conduct.”
 Internship program staff and supervisors are considered professional role models, and interns are entitled to fair treatment and due process, should grievances arise.

 The intern’s weekly activities are roughly as follows: